gary-crosby/asteroidattack/README.md

 ## Installation

-Regardless of how you intsall the game, **you must run it from a server**.
+Regardless of how you install the game, **you must run it from a server**.

 ### Method 1
 Clone the repository: